-We present evidence that high concentration in local mortgage lending reduces the sensitivity of mortgage rates and refinancing activity to mortgage-backed security (MBS) yields.
-A decrease in MBS yields is typically associated with greater refinancing activity and lower rates on new mortgages.
-However, this effect is dampened in counties with concentrated mortgage markets.
-We isolate the direct effect of mortgage market concentration and rule out alternative explanations based on borrower, loan, and collateral characteristics in two ways.
+We present evidence that high concentration in mortgage lending reduces the sensitivity of mortgage rates and refinancing activity to mortgage-backed security (MBS) yields.
+We isolate the direct effect of concentration and rule out alternative explanations in two ways.
 First, we use a matching procedure to compare high- and low-concentration counties that are very similar on observable characteristics and find similar results.
-Second, we examine counties where concentration in mortgage lending is increased by bank mergers.
-We show that within a given county, sensitivities to MBS yields decrease after a concentration-increasing merger.
-Our results suggest that the effectiveness of housing as a monetary policy transmission channel varies in both the time series and the cross section.
-Increasing concentration by one standard deviation above the mean reduces the overall impact of a decline in MBS yields is only 42% as large in a high-concentration county as it is in an average one.
+Second, we examine counties where bank mergers increase concentration in mortgage lending.
+Within a county, sensitivities to MBS yields decrease after a concentration-increasing merger.
+Our results suggest that the strength of the housing channel of monetary policy transmission varies in both the time series and the cross section.
+In the cross section, the overall impact of a decline in MBS yields is only 42% as large in a high-concentration county as it is in an average one.
 In the time series, a decrease in MBS yields today has a 32% smaller effect on the average county than it would have had in the 1990s because of higher concentration today.